Virginia Holsinger

 Virginia H. Holsinger (March 13, 1937 – September 4, 2009) was a food scientist whose research was significant in the dairy industry.
 Her research on enzymes as dietary supplements and food treatments was critical to the development of Lactaid and Beano.

 Early life and education

 Holsinger was born in Washington, D.C., on March 13, 1937.
-In 1958, she graduated from the College of William and Mary with a bachelor's degree in chemistry.
+In 1958, she graduated from the College of William & Mary with a bachelor's degree in chemistry.
 Afterwards, she joined the Agricultural Research Service within the U.S. Department of Agriculture (USDA), initially working as an analytical chemist at the Agricultural Research Service Dairy Products Laboratory in Washington, D.C.
 She later attended the Ohio State University where she completed her doctorate in food science and nutrition in 1980 under the direction of Professor Paul M. T. Hansen.
 Her dissertation was entitled "A Study of the Rehydration Properties of a Milk Analogue Containing Soy Products and Cheese Whey".